GirlInPurple/frwebsite/temp/file.md

 # Temp Files

-This file and folder are needed for the pregram to run.
-Github doesnt like empty folders and likes to get rid of them during the commit This is my fix, add a dumy file until i can get an actual fix working.
+This file and folder are needed for the program to run.
+Github doesnt like empty folders and likes to get rid of them during the commit This is my fix, add a dummy file until i can get an actual fix working.